 "In this open design to demonstrate the integrated delivery of ARV treatment and PrEP for HIV prevention among discordant couples, We observe the virtual elimination of HIV incident, "The researchers concluded.

-"Interventions such as this could have a substantial effect on the HIV epidemic," said Dr Baeten at the press conference of the AIDS Conference in 2016:
+"Interventions like this could have a substantial effect on the HIV epidemic," Dr. Baeten told the AIDS Conference news conference at 2016: